Brandon Lowe Player Props: Rays vs. White Sox

 Brandon Lowe At The Plate

-- Lowe leads Tampa Bay in total hits (16) this season while batting .271 with seven extra-base hits.
+- Lowe has a double, six home runs and 12 walks while batting .229.

-- Among qualifying hitters in MLB play, he ranks 68th in batting average, 34th in on-base percentage, and 11th in slugging.
+- Among the qualifying hitters in MLB, he ranks 126th in batting average, 81st in on-base percentage, and 40th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.